Information on Clonazepam

 The first stage of withdrawal symptoms peak two weeks after the drug is stopped, but subtle signs can last anywhere from a week to a month.

-Stopping the use of Clonazepam without medical supervision is not recommended due to the dangerous side effects.
+Stopping the use of this drug without medical supervision is not recommended due to the dangerous side effects.
 Withdrawal symptoms may occur even in people not abusing the drug.

 Overdosing on clonazepam alone is rarely fatal.
-Abusing clonazepam with other drugs such as alcohol or pain killers can produce dangerous interactions that can lead to serious harm or death.
+Abusing this medication along with other drugs such as alcohol or painkillers can produce dangerous interactions that can lead to serious harm or death.

 Signs and symptoms of an overdose may include: